cibernox/rollup-plugin-precompile-intl/README.md

       "foot": "{count} {count, plural, =1 {foot} other {feet}}", }
    ```

-3. In your `rollup.config.js` add the plugin exported by this addon, and let it know what folder your translations live in:
+3. In your `rollup.config.js` add the plugin exported by `rollup-plugin-precompile-intl`, and let it know what folder your translations live in:
 ```diff
   import svelte from 'rollup-plugin-svelte';
   import resolve from '@rollup/plugin-node-resolve';